-Some financial institutions are limited in their investing in non-investment grade securities by rules in their articles or from regulatory agencies.
+Some financial institutions are limited in their investing in noninvestment grade securities by rules in their articles or from regulatory agencies.
 Non-investment grade securities are known as junk bonds.
-Junk bonds got a bad name in the late 1980s following a series of high profile losses.
-They are now more commonly known as high-yield bonds.
+Junk bond spreads have widened dramatically following the Russian debt crisis in 1998.